segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 ### Experiment Listeners

 Upon activation of an Optimizely experiment, an "Experiment Viewed" `track` event is sent to Segment.
 The event includes Optimizely experiment metadata.
-Optimizely X Web no longer supports multivariate experiments.

 Upon activation of an Optimizely experiment, an “Experiment Viewed” `track` event is sent to Segment.
 The event includes Optimizely experiment metadata which is sent whenever the Optimizely [`campaignDecided` listener](https://docs.developers.optimizely.com/web/docs/add-listener#section-campaign-decided) is activated.